NeteaseFuxiRL/neteasefuxirl.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "RL Team in Netease Fuxi AI Lab"
-excerpt: "About me"
+excerpt: "About Fuxi RL"
 author_profile: true
 redirect_from:
   - /about/